What Is Microsoft 365 GCC High? A Complete Guide for Defense Contractors

 What You Need to Know About Controlled Unclassified Information (CUI): Categories, Controls, and Compliance

 Microsoft 365 Commercial is Microsoft’s standard cloud offering for businesses.
-It supports baseline security capabilities like NIST 800-171, but it’s not suitable for DFARS 7012 compliance or CMMC Level 2 or Level 3 certification.
+While it can be used to demonstrate CMMC Level 2 compliance, it was not purpose-built to support US government regulations so it’s not suitable for DFARS 7012 compliance or CMMC Level 2 or Level 3 certification.
 Commercial tenants are hosted in global Azure data centers and supported by personnel who may be located outside the United States.

 Microsoft 365 GCC is built for US government agencies and regulated entities.
 It offers improved data residency controls by keeping data within the US, but it still runs on Azure Commercial infrastructure.
 While GCC can support DFARS 7012 and CMMC Level 1, some services may not meet the strict access controls required for export-controlled data.
 Support staff may include non-US persons.

-Microsoft 365 GCC High is designed specifically for DoD contractors and DIB organizations.
+Microsoft 365 GCC High is designed specifically for DIB organizations and cabinet-level agencies like the FBI.
 It provides a higher level of assurance by running on Azure Government infrastructure, storing data exclusively in US data centers, and limiting access to screened US citizens only.
-It is the only Microsoft 365 environment available to contractors that meets all of DFARS 7012 C-G, ITAR, and CMMC Level 2 and 3 requirements.
+It is the only Microsoft 365 environment available to contractors that meets all of DFARS 7012 C-G, ITAR, EAR, and CMMC Level 2 and 3 requirements.

 Recommended reading